Delhi dispatch: Through haze of smog and blame, signs of cooperation

 Yet some residents are taking notice of what appears to be a new cooperative approach among regional leaders.

-At a press conference Friday, Punjab Chief Minister Bhagwant Mann promised to devise a solution to the field burning problem by November 2023, and in a comforting show of regional cooperation, Delhi Deputy Chief Minister Arvind Kejriwal said that no one wins by blaming farmers for the Delhi region’s toxic air.
+At a press conference Friday, Punjab Chief Minister Bhagwant Mann promised to devise a solution to the field burning problem by November 2023, and in a comforting show of regional cooperation, Delhi Chief Minister Arvind Kejriwal said that no one wins by blaming farmers for the Delhi region’s toxic air.

 Instead, officials would come together to find equitable answers to a challenge affecting everyone.
 “The farmers need a solution,” he said.